pogodevorg/discord-bot-chatfilter/README.md

 * [Credits](#credits)

 ## What is it?
-`discord-bot-chatfilter` is an open source repo for filtering out certain keywords for chat using regex pattern.
+`discord-bot-chatfilter` is an open source bot for filtering out certain keywords in discord chat using regex pattern.
 Filtering can be applied to specific channels as well.

 ## Installation